richelbilderbeek/splendid/README.md

 ![Didapper](didapper2.jpg)

-`splendid` is a SPeciation Likelihood Engine with a DIDapper as a logo.
+`splendid` is a SPeciation Likelihood Engine with a DIDapper logo.